cse-sim/cse/doc/src/docs/input-data/shadex.md

 # SHADEX

 SHADEX describes an object that shades other building surfaces using an advanced shading model.
-Advanced shading calculations are provided only for [PVARRAYs](#pvarray).
-Advanced shading must be enabled via [Top exShadeModel](#top-model-control-items).
+Advanced shading calculations are provided only for [PVARRAYs][pvarray].
+Advanced shading must be enabled via [Top exShadeModel][top-model-control-items].

 **sxName**